aswanthkoleri/Curiosity-chrome-extension/README.md

 # Curiosity-Chrome extension

-This Chrome extension is based on the website created by Mubaris Hassan called Curiosity which displays github projects as a feed.
+This Chrome extension is based on the website created by [Mubaris NK](https://github.com/mubaris) called Curiosity which displays github projects as a feed.

 ![funny gif](https://media.giphy.com/media/D0EjguuQzYr9m/giphy.gif)